 Effect = Anxiety / lack of clarity and control

-As he’s not in a position to delegate further work, he feels more out of control and overwhelmed.
+As he’s not in a position to delegate further work, he feels out of control and overwhelmed.
 What seems like a quantity issue is in fact a perception problem.
 His feelings of overwhelm are coming from his thinking about how much he has to do and his subsequent perceptions of his ability to handle it.
 But he doesn’t realise this.
-And the more he thinks about it in that way, the more those feelings of anxiety increase, the more his clarity and perspective is compromised and in turn, the more of an uphill struggle his work appears to be.
+The more he thinks about it in that way, the more those feelings of anxiety increase and the more his clarity and perspective is compromised.
+In turn, the more of an uphill struggle his work appears to be.
 It’s a vicious cycle that instantly gets resolved when we realise the true cause-effect formula.

 The True Cause-Effect Formula :

 Cause of feeling overwhelmed = our moment to moment thinking shaped by our understanding of how reality is being created within us

 Effect = the emotions, perceptions and reality created by the power of thought which in turn drives our behaviour and actions

 As a result of realising where our feelings and perceptions are actually coming from [the power of thought and consciousness], we stop blaming something or someone else and in doing so we regain our bearings, bandwidth and clarity, resulting in new perspectives which might include;

-I am not saying these are the only potential outcomes – they are just examples of what becomes possible when we have a clearer grasp of reality and what’s happening for us.
+I am not saying these are the only potential outcomes – they are just some examples of what becomes possible when we have a clearer grasp of reality and what’s happening for us.

-If we want to enjoy our work, do our best and handle the challenges presented, it’s helpful to make sure we correctly define problems.
+If we want to enjoy our work, do our best and handle the challenges presented, it’s helpful to make sure we’ve correctly defined what we perceive as problems.
 All the time that we spend looking for causes and solutions where they are not, we will continue to suffer the false starts and blind alleys that our innocent cause-effect confusion creates.